misterbo271/MobxTodoApp/README_Mobx.md

 3. **Contained Logic**: Business logic (toggling, adding) is contained in the models
 4. **Component Decoupling**: UI components don't need to know the details of state management
 5. **React Context Integration**: Proper use of Context API to avoid prop drilling
+6. **Data Persistence**: Automatic saving and loading of data for offline use
+7. **Optimized Rendering**: Using separate observer components to minimize re-renders

 ## Advanced MST Features Not Used (But Available)

 This project demonstrates a basic implementation.
 MST offers many more advanced features not utilized here:

-1. **Views (computed)**: Derived values from state
+1. **Advanced Views**: More complex computed values with arguments or memoization
-2. **Middleware**: Intercept actions, state changes
+2. **Middleware**: Intercept actions, state changes for logging or debugging
-3. **References**: Create references between models
+3. **References**: Create references between models with `types.reference`
+4. **Identifiers**: More advanced use of `types.identifier` for model relationships
-4. **Snapshots & Patches**: For time-travel debugging
+5. **Patches**: For time-travel debugging and undo/redo functionality
-5. **Lifecycle Hooks**: React to model events
-6. **Volatile State**: For transient UI state
+6. **Volatile State**: For transient UI state that doesn't need to be serialized
+7. **Custom Types**: Create your own types with custom validation logic

 ## Conclusion

 This Todo application demonstrates a clean implementation of MobX-State-Tree in a React Native application.
 It shows how MST makes state management simple, type-safe, and performant even in a small application.
+The addition of data persistence with AsyncStorage enhances the user experience by preserving todos between app sessions.
 The same patterns shown here can be scaled to larger, more complex applications with minimal additional complexity.

 ## References